 We do not know if Bach was familiar with any of these works.
 When he decided to compose for solo cello, he chose a different path and turned toward a well-known if by then somewhat old-fashioned genre, the suite.
 This term refers to a series of dance movements in the same or related keys.

 Each of Bach’s Cello Suites follows a similar structure.
 They begin—as was common practice—with a prélude, an introductory movement, which served a dual practical purpose of settling both the unstable gut strings of the cello and the all-too-frequently noisy audience.
 The prélude is usually the longest movement; its character can be whimsical and improvisatory.

 Interestingly, there are no tempo markings for any of the movements given by the composer.
 Therefore, it is up to the performer to choose the suitable pulse for their interpretation.
 This can lead to significant differences in interpretation.

-The dance movements, coming after the prelude, always follow the same sequence, originating from different countries.
-First comes the allemande from German lands, then the courante (French), and then the sarabande (Spanish).
-The fourth dance is a pair of so-called gallantries: minuets, bourrées, or gavottes that vary between the suites.
-The final dance is an English gigue.
+The dance movements, coming after the Prélude, always follow the same sequence, originating from different countries: First comes the Allemande from German lands, then the Courante (French), and then the Sarabande (Spanish).
+The fourth dance is a pair of so-called Gallantries: Minuets, Bourrées, or Gavottes vary between the suites.
+The final dance is an English Gigue.